Logo-stateuniv

 Student Financial Aid Details

-There are no fraternities or sororities at ACU; instead, the university sponsors several social clubs to organize students in providing service, participating in intramural sports, and competing in the Sing Song.
+There are no fraternities or sororities, instead the university sponsors several social clubs to organize students in providing service, participating in intramural sports, and competing in the Sing Song.
 Men’s clubs include Pi Kappa, Trojans, Sub T-16, Pi Kappa, Gamma Sigma Phi, Galaxy, and Frater Sodalis.
 Women’s clubs include Sigma theta Chi, Ko Jo Kai, GATA, Delta Theta, and Alpha Kai Omega.
 The student newspaper is The Optimist.
 ACU also produces and a literary arts magazine, The Shinnery Review.
 KACU-FM, an NPR station, is run from the ACU campus.

 Religious Life